Thinking of Rebuilding? How Much Does it Cost to Demolish a House?

 Before you sign on the demolition dotted line, it’s a good idea to familiarise yourself with the demolition process.
 Your supplier may offer to handle everything for you; or there may be parts you need to take care of yourself.

-Services disconnection: Here, you’ll need to work in close cooperation with your demolition contractor.
-Usually you’ll need to disconnect your electricity, gas, telecommunications and water/sewer prior to starting demolition, however check whether your supplier needs water for any asbestos removal first.
+Here, you’ll need to work in close cooperation with your demolition contractor.
+Usually you’ll need to disconnect your electricity, gas, telecommunications and water/sewer prior to starting the demolition of your house, however check whether your supplier needs water for any asbestos removal first.
 If you’re building straight after demolition, your electricity supplier may relocate your service to a temporary builders pole.

 The physical act of knocking down your existing house usually happens relatively quickly – in some cases it only takes a day.
 But you’ll need to allow around two months to walk through the full process, which needs to be factored into your building project plan.